Samsung Food

 FAINÁ DE PIZZERIA - pizzeria style fainá

 Fainá (A.K.A. farinata de Ceci, cecina or torta de Ceci) is a thin unleavened traditional flatbread made from chickpea flour.
 Originally from Genoa, it’s very popular in Argentina and Uruguay, and you can find it in most pizzerias there.
-It’s crispy on the outside, moist and creamy on the inside, rich in protein and gluten free.
-It can be eaten on its own or, more commonly, on top of pizza.
+It’s golden on the outside, moist and creamy on the inside, rich in protein and gluten free.
+It can be eaten on its own, with salad, or more commonly, on top of pizza.
+If you don’t have chimichurri, there’s a recipe for it in my profile( https://s.samsungfood.com/Nhgl7 )

 Nutrition balance score